oroinc/documentation/commerce/seo_config_guide/website/index.rst

 Website Configuration
 =====================

-This section guides you through the OroCommerce Front Store website-related system configuration options.
+This section guides you through the OroCommerce Storefront website-related system configuration options.

 Routing
 ~~~~~~~